-Schedule 6 states that the Airport Company 'shall maintain a Wake Vortex Protection Scheme and make an annual budget to be used for the purpose of protecting eligible residential properties from aircraft wake vortices'.
+Schedule 6 states that the Airport Company 'shall maintain a Wake Vortex Protection Scheme and make an annual budget of £100,000 available to be used for the purpose of protecting eligible residential properties from aircraft wake vortices'.

-Wake vortices are circulating currents which form behind an aircraft as it passes through the air.
+Wake vortices are circulating air currents which form behind an aircraft as it passes through the air.
 All aircraft create these but they usually break up before they reach ground level.
 Under certain weather conditions these vortices sometimes reach ground level.